StefanosTouf/drone-template/README.md

   * `when`: sends the notification only on build success and failure.
   * `settings`: configures the discord channel to which the notification will be sent.
 These values are retrieved from secrets configured on the Drone server.

-* `target`: this pipeline is ran on every pull request and any push to any branch other than master.
+* `trigger`: this pipeline is ran on every pull request and any push to any branch other than master.

 ### `on_push_master` pipeline